Progressivism in the United States: Enactment of child labor laws

 Child labor laws were designed to prevent the overuse of children in the newly emerging industries.
 The goal of these laws was to give working class children the opportunity to go to school and mature more institutionally, thereby liberating the potential of humanity and encouraging the advancement of humanity.
 Factory owners generally did not want this progression because of lost workers.
 Parents relied on the income of children to keep the family solvent.
 Progressives enacted state and federal laws against child labor, but these were overturned by the US Supreme Court.
 A proposed constitutional amendment was opposed by business and Catholics; it passed Congress but was never ratified by enough states.
 Child labor was finally outlawed by the New Deal in the 1930s.

-Support for the goals of organized labor

-Labor unions grew steadily until 1916, then expanded fast during the war.
-In 1919, a wave of major strikes alienated the middle class and the strikes were lost which alienated the workers.
-In the 1920s, the unions were in the doldrums.
-In 1924, they supported Robert M. La Follette's Progressive Party, but he only carried his base in Wisconsin.
-The American Federation of Labor under Samuel Gompers after 1907 began supporting the Democrats, who promised more favorable judges as the Republicans appointed pro-business judges.
-Theodore Roosevelt and his third party also supported such goals as the eight-hour work day, improved safety and health conditions in factories, workers' compensation laws and minimum wage laws for women.

 Prohibition

 Most progressives, especially in rural areas, adopted the cause of prohibition.
 They saw the saloon as political corruption incarnate and bewailed the damage done to women and children.
 They believed the consumption of alcohol limited mankind's potential for advancement.
 Progressives achieved success first with state laws then with the enactment of the Eighteenth Amendment to the United States Constitution in 1919.
 The golden day did not dawn as enforcement was lax, especially in the cities where the law had very limited popular support and where notorious criminal gangs such as the Chicago gang of Al Capone made a crime spree based on illegal sales of liquor in speakeasies.
 The "experiment" (as President Herbert Hoover called it) also cost the federal and local treasuries large sums of taxes.
 The 18th amendment was repealed by the Twenty-first Amendment to the United States Constitution in 1933.